openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

   - Issues can be standard issues or can also be collections which are used to collect articles from across the journal into narratives.

 <!-- ![New issue form](../../nstatic/new-issue.png) -->

-- Issue DOI
-  - Issues can have a DOI, which will be registered with all of its articles in Crossref.
-If you are using Janeway's autoregistration (recommended) or if you are not interested on registering DOIs for issues, you can leave this field blank.

 ### Issue Articles